YIFengZhang246/APCSA-FRQs-2025/README.md

 ## Introduction

 This repository contains my solutions and reflections for the AP Computer Science A exam taken on May 7th 2025.
-While reviewing the released questions, I found new solutions for certain questions, and fix some mistake I made during the exam itself.
+While reviewing the released questions, I found new solutions, fixed mistake I made during the exam itself, and expanded on topics I was weak on.

 ## Preparation